 Also, things like making sure that if someone is using a screen reader, that the feedback around whether the answer they selected is correct or incorrect is read out automatically.
 This involved making changes to ensure relevant information is sent instantly to the screen reader.

-How have staff within Barclays responded to the new e-learning content?
+How have Barclays staff responded to the new e-learning content?

 After launching the first couple of modules with, I gathered feedback from colleagues who are part of our network of colleagues with a disability.
 The feedback was largely positive - especially for colleagues who were used to just being sent a PDF!

 How will you continue to review the accessibility of your e-learning content

 First of all, we need to keep monitoring and reviewing the modules we receive, not only from suppliers but also from internal teams.
 Asking our colleagues for feedback is also very important.
 We have a network of colleagues who have a disability and are happy to be involved in giving feedback, and they’re really honest about it.
 They let us know if the modules can be made even easier for them to use in any way.
 We will definitely try to incorporate more changes moving forward.